- Course Number:

-- Intro to B&W Photo (Darkroom)
+- Introduction to B&W Photo (Darkroom)

 - Credit Hours:

-- Lecture hours:
+- Lecture Hours:

-- Lecture/Lab hours:
+- Lecture/Lab Hours:

-- Lab hours:
+- Lab Hours:

 - Special Fee:

-Introduces beginning black and white darkroom photographic processes, techniques and concepts.
+Course DescriptionIntroduces beginning black and white darkroom photographic processes, techniques and concepts.
 Addresses historical and contemporary issues specific to beginning photography.
-Develops photographic practicesusing peer critique and self-reflection.
+Develops photographic practices using peer critique and self-reflection.
 Requires access to a manual, SLR (single-lens reflex) film camera.
 This is the third course of a three-course sequence for first year black and white darkroom photography.
 Prerequisites: Two terms of ART 142 or ART 142B or instructor permission.
 Audit available.